 Once you are convinced that your tune isn't the cause of heat issues underhood and elsewhere on your race car, it might be time to look for specific areas where things pass too closely to hot items.

-We try not to wrap exhaust headers because if you have any fluid leak of anything flammable it can soak into the header wrap.
-This in turn makes for a nice torch, if your engine bay ever sees a touch of fire.
+Why fire?
+Well if you have any fluid leak of anything flammable it can soak into the header wrap.
+This in turn makes for a nice torch, if your engine bay ever sees a park or small fire.
 This fabric wrap gets brittle and worse as it ages, and makes it soak up even more fluids that can burn.

 Our LS swapped Mustang track car uses the OEM starter but we have some localized heat reflective materials and of course the entire exhaust is thermal ceramic coated.
 There is zero header wrap on this car's exhaust.

 For Localized Heat issues - delicate things that are placed close to exhaust - instead of the "wicking" fabric based header wrap, we will use other products by DEI and the like.
-Above we wrapped a spherical bearing near the exhaust primaries with some DEI aluminum / fiberglass thermal barrier.
-This is formable and adhesive on the fiberglass side.
+In the above two pictures we wrapped a spherical bearing that sat near the exhaust header primaries with some DEI aluminum / fiberglass thermal barrier.
+This material is rigid enough to be formable and hold its shape, and it has adhesive on the fiberglass side.
 There is some gold DEI wrap on some sensor wiring and the clutch line you can see above, too.

-We will used this DEI aluminum / fiberglass reflective sheet on the floorpan and certain areas, places near exhaust where heat tends to build up, to keep it from transmitting into the cabin.
+We will used this DEI aluminum / fiberglass reflective sheet on the floorpan and certain areas, places near exhaust where heat tends to build up, to keep it from transmitting heat into the cabin.
+Never fun getting the "hot foot" from a hot spot on the floor.
+I melted the sole clean off of a racing shoe from this once!

 Again, if your plugs look BLACK and your headers are glowing, the engine's TUNE IS JUNK.
 The plugs need to look cleaner near the tips and electrode straps.

-We will also wrap cerain lines with this protective DEI "fire sleeve" when we see it getting close to any major heat source.
+We will also wrap certain lines with this protective DEI "fire sleeve" when we see it getting close to any major heat source.
+This comes in various sizes and should be installed while you are building the AN lines.

-We hope this quick post gives you some ideas for better thermal management AND helps you avoid the dangers of fabric based header wrap - which is super popular but in time can lead to a nasty situation if it gets soaked in oil.
+We hope this quick post gives you some ideas for better thermal management AND helps you avoid the dangers of fabric based header wrap.
+Even thought this material is popular, just know that in time it can lead to a nasty situation if it gets soaked in oil.

 Cheers!